LinuxCNC/linuxcnc/src/hal/user_comps/xhc-whb04b-6/README.md

  -c
     Enable checksum output which is necessary for debugging the checksum generator function.
 Do not rely on this feature since it will be removed once the generator is implemented.

- -n
-    Force being silent and not printing any output except of errors.
-This will also inhibit messages prefixed with "init".

  -s
     Enable spindle override value using wheel with feed button to Lead mode.

  -f
     Enable feedrate override value using wheel after Lead mode or at first start (display MPG mode)

+ -B
+    Add 5mm and 10mm to Step feedrate output

+ -n
+    Force being silent and not printing any output except of errors.
+This will also inhibit messages prefixed with "init".

 EXAMPLES
 xhc-whb04b-6 -ue